Niioon/CNN_Visualizations/index.md

 ## NEB algorithm for Feature Visualization

+## MobileNetV2 Visualizations
-Visualizations of different features of MobileNetV2.
+Visualizations of different features of MobileNetV2
 ### Edges
 The feature detectors in block 1 seem to respond to different kinds of edges.
 <html>